imisi99/Asteroid-Pygame/README.md

    - Press the q button to quit the game

-The game has been made into an executable file using pyinstaller therefore there is no need for any package installation to run the game, It can be downloaded [here]() or [here]().
+The game has been made into an executable file using pyinstaller therefore there is no need for any package installation to run the game, It can be downloaded here [without class](https://github.com/imisi99/Asteroid-Pygame/tree/main/Asteroid/asteroid) or [with class](https://github.com/imisi99/Asteroid-Pygame/tree/main/Asteroid_Class/asteroid).
 Here is the installation Process:
- - You can clone any of these [pygame without class]() or [pygame with class]()
+ - You can clone any of the project
- - Once you have cloned the folder you can run the game by clicking on the executable file main.exe
+ - Once you have cloned the project navigate to the asteroid folder and run the game by clicking on the executable file main.exe
  - Alternatively you can create a shortcut of the executable file and place it on your desktop for easy access

-To run the game on your terminal however you would have to clone this [repo]() or this [one with class]() and run this command on your terminal:
+To run the game on your terminal however you would have to clone the project and navigate to the project you want to run and run this command on your terminal:
  -      pip intall requirements.txt
  -      python main.py

-It was fun creating the game and I hope you enjoy it if you did, you can star the repository and check out this [one](https://github.com/imisi99/OOP).
+It was fun creating the game and I hope you enjoy it if you did, you can star the repository